Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-### Interface
+### Interface 🔌

 <!-- > -->

-An **interface** is a description or contract that describes types that conform to it.
+An **interface** 🔌 is a description or contract that describes types that conform to it.

 <!-- > -->

-Imagine characters in the films could be humans or droids.
+Imagine characters 👯‍♂️ in the films 🎬 could be humans 👷 or droids 🤖.

 ```JS
 interface Character {